-Lancaster was granted an additional exploration license by the Malawi Minister of Natural Resources, Energy and Environment on September 10, 2010 in respect of an area of 468 km2 in Thambani, Mwanza District, Malawi (the "Thambani License").
-During the period ended June 30, 2011, the Company completed a review of technical data for the license area and acquired Landsat and ASTER satellite imagery in preparation for commencement of exploration.
+Lancaster was granted an additional exploration license by the Malawi Minister of Natural Resources, Energy and Environment on September 10, 2010 in respect of an area of 468 km in Thambani, Mwanza District, Malawi.
+During the period ended September 30, 2011, the Company completed initial reconnaissance exploration in the license area.